 My interest in paper and lighting has taken me to Japan where I learnt about traditional lantern making and paper sculpture, as well as finding sources of inspiration and beauty around so many corners and in much of the culture.
 I have made links with paper makers in India and Nepal, and buy much of my paper from these suppliers who work with rural communities in ways that are sustainable and ecologically sound.

 I now find myself returning to working with willow, a material I chose for my first sculpture show and a craft I have loved to learn about ever since, both in traditional basketry techniques and as a versatile material for larger structures.
-I teach basket making as a therapeutic craft at Ruskin Mill College near Stroud, Gloucestershire; a college for students with special educational and behavioral challenges.
-I love learning about the healing potential of working with natural materials and the power of a craft that can build confidence and even re-map past traumas.
+I teach basket making as a therapeutic craft at Ruskin Mill College near Stroud, Gloucestershire; a college for students with special educational and behavioural challenges.
+I love learning about the healing potential of working with natural materials and the power of craft in this context.

 Teaching at the 'Joy and Trust' school in Okazaki, Japan, March 2017.